arkency/posts/posts/2015-05-15-using-domain-events-as-success-slash-failure-messages.md

 <!-- more -->

-When our code is triggered (no matter how in scope of this blog post) we are using our gem's method to handle payments.
+When our code is triggered (no matter how in scope of this blog post) we are using our gem's methods to handle payments.

 ```
 #!ruby
-...
+# ...
 payment_gateway.refund(transaction)
-...
+# ...
 ```

 There are different payment gateways - some of them responds synchronously some of them prefer asynchronous communication.
 To  avoid coupling we publish an event when payment gateway responds.